 An advanced practical experience in which students combine all the skills and techniques of Internship I and II, and are taught how to function as the primary sports trainer for a team other than football.
-Also includes the selection, construction and fitting of orthotics.
+Also includes the selection, construction had fitting of orthotics.
 Minimum of 200 hours.
-Prerequisite: PE 398